March 30th, 2011

 On the last of these points, IFRS accounting standards as applied in the UK have been a disaster.
-They meant the banks were able to produce “phantom” profits.
+They basically enabled to produce “phantom” profits and lie about bad debts.
 Adam Applegarth, ex-chief executive of Northern Rock, told the Daily Telegraph in 2005 that “IFRS had introduced more volatility and led to ‘fairly insane’ profits growth”.

-Along with surreal profit reports, as Yves Smith has pointed out, IFRS also gave rise to looting (making it possible for “remuneration committees” to pay put salaries and bonuses to executives to a degree that endangered the firms themselves).
+Along with surreal profit reports, as Yves Smith has pointed out, IFRS also gave rise to looting (making it possible for the banks’ remuneration committees to pay put salaries and bonuses to executives to a degree that endangered the firms themselves).

-I suspect that the committee’s report, coupled with pressure from the European commissioner for the internal market Michel Barnier, represents a turning point.
+The committee’s report, coupled with pressure from the European commissioner for the internal market Michel Barnier, may represent a turning point.
 It might even represent the start of the long-overdue clearing out of the Augean stables of a profession that has, sadly, become so corrupted it has become a danger to capitalism itself.

 ‘Our inquiry has revealed widespread concerns about the Big Four’s dominance and the risk that they could become the Big Three.
 Our report makes several recommendations to reduce this dominance but we feel that this market concentration is of such significance that a thorough review of the issues by the Office of Fair Trading and possibly the Competition Commission is now overdue.
 Equally important is our support for regular meetings between auditors of financial institutions and regulators to avoid the serious failures of communications between the two which were so starkly revealed by the evidence to us and which contributed to the financial crisis.’